-In PY 2021, the City of Rocklin awarded the Salvation Army with \$14,216.35 in funds for emergency rental assistance to be paid directly to landlords to prevent homelessness and all of those funds were expended.
+In PY 2022, the City of Rocklin awarded the St. Vincent De Paul with \$15,000 in Low Moderate Income Housing Asset Funds for emergency rental assistance to be paid directly to landlords to prevent homelessness and all of those funds were expended.
+St.Vincent De Paul also serves hot meals and provides supplies, urgent and triage medical care to those in need.
 The Gathering Inn has a Saturday health clinic, a clothing closet, and laundry facilities.
-Saint Vincent de Paul serves hot meals and provides supplies, urgent and triage medical care to those in need.
 The Placer County Adult System of Care has a street outreach program that is successfully engaging people.
-Placer County's Continuum of Care (CoC) conducted a Point in Time count (PIT) in February of 2022.
+Placer County's Continuum of Care (CoC) conducted a Point in Time count (PIT) in January of 2023.
 The PIT provides the homeless assistance community with the data needed to understand the number and characteristics of persons who are homeless at one point-in-time.
-A PIT count survey was conducted to document sheltered and unsheltered homeless on the night of February 23, 2022.
-There were 342 sheltered and 408 unsheltered for a total of 750 homeless person counted throughout Placer County as a whole (including all incorporated Cities).
-Countywide numbers in 2022 were up compared to the 708 individuals that were reported Countywide in 2021 however, the method used for counting was different between the two years, due to necessary constraints for conducting the 2021 count during the COVID-19 pandemic.
+A PIT count survey was conducted to document sheltered and unsheltered homeless on the night of January 25, 2023.
+There were 295 sheltered and 414 unsheltered for a total of 709 homeless person counted throughout Placer County as a whole (including all incorporated Cities).
+Countywide numbers in 2023 were down slightly compared to the 750 individuals that were reported